TCC421/just-the-browser/README.md

 ### Why does this project exist?

 Most web browsers now include brand integrations, shopping features, generative AI models that cause [performance problems or decreased battery life](https://www.neowin.net/news/mozilla-under-fire-for-firefox-ai-bloat-that-blows-up-cpu-and-drains-battery/), sponsored content, and other distractions from the core browsing experience.
-Just the Browser helps you disable these features and get "just the browser," with detailed guides and an automated setup script.
+Just the Browser aims to remove as much of this functionality as possible with pre-made browser configurations, simple guides, and automatic installation scripts.

 ### What features or settings are changed?